 This term has significant importance in 90% of divorces.

 The courts utilize specific factors in determining an equitable division of marital property.
 Many clients come to our offices with varying beliefs concerning what their equitable division should be.
+Records of past purchases and the identification of witnesses to the purchases are important information and this information should be brought to our offices.
 Our goal is to inform you regarding reasonable and achievable objectives and a strategy to obtain results.
-Initially, there is significant gathering of information relating to assets and liabilities, including tracing or locating assets that may have been converted, diverted, or diminished.
+Initially there is significant gathering of information relating to assets and liabilities, including tracing or locating assets that may have been converted, diverted, or diminished.
 The courts do not favor a spouse whose behavior is an attempt to prevent the other spouse from receiving a fair and equitable division of marital property.

 During litigation of the divorce lawsuit, the courts have forms that the litigants are required to complete and present along with a detailed summary of their case with issues raised and relief sought as well as listing all marital property and non-marital property.
 This information is available at a court required Settlement Conference.
 At the settlement conference, judges attempt to resolve the differences of the parties.
 Also, before the settlement conference, parties are often required to attend at least two two-hour mediation sessions.
 Mediation may be the best vehicle in resolving not only financial matters but also other important issues such as child custody and support.

 Court orders often, in the division of marital property, provide for delayed division of real property assets.
 One example is the award of exclusive use and possession of the marital residence to protect the children in a stable environment for three or more years.
 Also, parties may stipulate that marital homes will be sold at a future date.
 This may be due to the fact that the real estate market is depressed or that the parties have little or no equity in the real property.
 In that event, if the house were sold immediately, they would be required to bring thousands of dollars to the settlement.